What is an IRQ and why does my device have a conflict?

 IRQ 4 COM port Can be used if not used for COM port

-IRQ 5 Parallel port Can be used if not used Parallel
+IRQ 5 Parallel port Can be used if not used for Parallel port

 IRQ 6 Floppy disk drive Can never be used

-IRQ 7 Parallel port Can be used if not used Parallel
+IRQ 7 Parallel port Can be used if not used for Parallel port

 IRQ 8 Real Time Clock Can never be used

 IRQ 9 Redirect to IRQ 2.
 Can be used

 IRQ 12 PS/2 Mouse Can be used if no PS/2 mouse

 IRQ 13 Math Coprocessor.
 Can never be used.

 IRQ 14 Primary IDE controller Can never be used